 It’s natural to want to work for clients; even if they don’t have work at the moment.
 To be realistic it’s like trying to find an oasis in a desert.
 With that being said, if you find a client to be very interesting to work with, go after them.
 If you have developed a substantial network you will know someone you know, who knows someone in that organization.

 So meet up with that someone you know and buy those drinks or meals (their choice) and strike a conversation.
 With a bit of luck, you might be sitting in front of the right person.
 In such a case you have to go ahead with your pitch.
 (Put your head in a bucket!)
 Just kidding.
 Make a lasting impression.
 Potential clients do like getting cold calls.
 So, don’t hesitate.

 Advertising is a good way to make yourself visible to the world.
 But I do not recommend throwing money away into it.
 A while back we had an opportunity to sponsor a party.
 Had we paid 5 grand we could have gotten our brand name on the banner.

 But we didn’t have any free money during that time.
 So we decided to print our logo on stickers and distributed them while the party was going on.
 It only cost us a minuscule 50 bucks and it was a hit.
 We had really great publicity that night.

-So, host a party, buy ads in conference brochure etc. occasionally.
+So, host a party, buy ads in the conference brochure, etc. occasionally.
 Make yourself visible in places where potential clients frequent.
 But, don’t throw your money away.